 - 3.06.1 All vessels must be fitted with a full complement of navigation lights and shapes as required by the International Regulations for Preventing Collisions at Sea (COLREGS). - 3.06.2 The lights and shapes must be mounted in such a manner that they will not be masked by the sails or heeling of the vessel.
-Navigation lights must be shown as and when required by the COLREGS. - 3.06.3 Appropriate reserve navigation lights, using an alternate power source, must be carried.
+Navigation lights must be shown as and when required by COLREGS. - 3.06.3 Appropriate reserve navigation lights, using an alternate power source, must be carried.

-The construction of lights and shapes and the installation of lights on board vessels shall meet Flag State requirements.
+The construction of lights and shapes and the installation of lights on board vessels shall be in accordance with Flag State requirements.

-3.07 MARINE RADIO AND COMMUNICATIONS
+3.07 MARINE RADIO AND 3.07.1 All vessels will be required to have the following on board: COMMUNICATIONS

-- 3.07.1 All vessels will be required to have on board the following: - a) a securely fitted multi-channel VHF radio receiver which must have: - a minimum rated output power of 25W. - ii. a masthead antenna and co-axial feeder with not more than 40% power loss. - b) an emergency VHF antenna when the regular VHF antenna depends on the mast, or an alternative effective means of communications (viable in all sea areas of the Race) which does not depend on the rig of the vessel. - at least one readily available and easily accessible hand-held marine VHF transceiver capable of transmitting on Channel 16 and other appropriate ship-to-ship and ship-to-shore channels. - d) a radio receiver capable of receiving weather bulletins appropriate for the Race Category (Rule 2.02).
+- a) a securely fitted multi-channel VHF radio receiver which must have: - i. a minimum rated output power of 25W. - ii. a masthead antenna and co-axial feeder with not more than 40% power loss. - b) an emergency VHF antenna where the primary VHF antenna depends on the mast, or an alternative effective means of communications (viable in all sea areas of the Race) which does not depend on the rig of the vessel. - c) at least one readily available and easily accessible hand-held marine VHF transceiver capable of transmitting on Channel 16 and other appropriate ship-to-ship and ship-to-shore channels. - d) a radio receiver capable of receiving weather bulletins appropriate for the Race Category (Rule 2.02).